shakes76/PatternFlow/recognition/45801150_Task6_VQVAE/src/README.md

 training images, 544 testing images and 1120 validation images.
 Additionally, the images preprocessed such that they are all centred, and all are 256 pixels by 256 pixels [5].

+In this implementation, further processing has been done to normalise the pixel values such that they occupy a range of 0 to 1

 ## VQ-VAE results
 OASIS brain images from the test set reconstructed by the VQ-VAE achieved an average structural similarity of 73% between the test dataset and their respective reconstruction (higher than the 60% benchmark).